Terms and conditions

 2. Consumer: a person not dealing as or on behalf of a company or business and who enters into a remote agreement with the supplier;

-4. Data storage device: any tool that allows the consumer or supplier to store information directed to him personally in such a manner that it makes future consultation and unmodified reproduction of the stored information possible;
+7. Data storage device: any tool that allows the parties to store information directed to him personally in such a manner that it makes future consultation and unmodified reproduction of the stored information possible;

-9. Technology for electronic communication: a tool that can be used to enter into a contract, without the necessity for the consumer and the supplier to be in the same place at the same time simultaneously;
+13. Technology for electronic communication: a tool that can be used to enter into a contract, without the necessity for the Client and the supplier to be in the same place at the same time simultaneously;

 Telephone number: 085 - 2083800 (limited availability by phone, between 9:00 am – 5:30 pm)